thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-If our query has already been verified at this revision we know if it's changed or not based on `changed_at based on `changed_at`.
+If our query has already been verified at this revision, we know if it's changed or not by comparing `changed_at` to our passed in `revision`.
 If our query is an input the same logic applies, input queries have no dependencies that could have changed out from under them so we can immediately check when they changed.
+Initially, this seems like fruitless work.
+We're comparing our queries `changed_at` revision to it's own `verified_at` revision.
-Failing that, we move on to checking if each of our dependencies has changed:
+In our next portion, however, we call `maybe_changed_after` on each of our `dependencies`:

 ```rs
 let Some(deps) = self.dep_graph.dependencies(&key) else {